presidio-oss/specif-ai/README.md

 ---

-All MCP integrations can be managed from the **Integrations** page, where you can easily add, configure, enable, or remove both built-in and custom servers.
+All MCP integrations can be managed from the **Integrations** page, where you can easily add, configure, or remove both built-in and custom servers.

 <div align="center">
   <img src="assets/img/mcp/custom-server-management.png" alt="Custom Server Management Interface" width="800">